 Lendlease is offering one-on-one capability workshops to interested local subcontractors or suppliers.

 In these sessions, we can assist with your responses to the Expressions of Interest (EOI) questionnaire, step you through the procurement process and answer any other questions you may have.
 There is also the opportunity for us to help link small businesses with larger subcontractors for works packages.

 The sessions are available at request to all genuinely interested subcontractors and suppliers in the Tweed / Northern NSW region who are considering tendering for one or more of the packages.
-Email the local Lendlease team at email@example.com and we will contact you to arrange an appointment timet
+Email the local Lendlease team at firstname.lastname@example.org and we will contact you to arrange an appointment time.